forcedotcom/apex-tmLanguage/README.md

 * Run `gulp` to build and run tests.

 Output grammars are output in the `grammars\` dirctory.

-On Windows you may see a node-gyp error - [follow the instrutions here to resolve it](https://github.com/nodejs/node-gyp/blob/master/README.md).

 ### Adding grammas rules